| November 27, 2004

 |

-Marta now has her 8-year-old daughter, a one-year-old baby,
+now has her 8-year-old daughter, a one-year-old baby, Osmar, no work

-Osmar, no work and no husband.
-Her father, Pablo, says he’s now
+and no husband.
+Her father, Pablo, says he’s now the father of

-the father of the entire household.
-We weren’t sure if there was
+the entire household.
+We weren’t sure if there was even room on

-even room on the dirt floor for everyone to sleep at night.
-There’s
+the dirt floor for everyone to sleep at night.
+There’s no work,

-no work, but several of them pick up “odd” jobs here and there.
+but several of them pick up “odd” jobs here and there.
+It’s the

-It’s the same refrain over and over “there’s no work” and “we can’t buy
+same refrain over and over “there’s no work” and “we can’t buy beans,

-beans, they’re just too expensive”.
-We always take a large
+they’re just too expensive”.
+We always take a large bag of

-bag of food with us for the families we visit, as a way of thanking them
+food with us for the families we visit, as a way of thanking them for

-for spending time with us and sometimes we make a small financial contribution
+spending time with us and sometimes we make a small financial

-to help with more food or medicine, but we recognize it’s just giving
+contribution to help with more food or medicine, but we recognize it’s

-in Somotillo but learned he was now mainly living over the border in
+learned he was now mainly living over the border in Honduras with his

-(which we couldn’t do without a visa and it wasn’t an official crossing
+couldn’t do without a visa and it wasn’t an official crossing point

 for us to walk in, too rough an area for gringos, but that we’d be safe